ffuf/ffuf/README.md

   -debug-log       Write all of the internal logging to the specified file.
   -o               Write output to file
   -od              Directory path to store matched results to.
   -of              Output file format.
-Available formats: json, ejson, html, md, csv, ecsv (default: json)
+Available formats: json, ejson, html, md, csv, ecsv (or, 'all' for all formats) (default: json)

 EXAMPLE USAGE:
   Fuzz file paths from wordlist.txt, match all responses but filter out those with content-size 42.